spurin/diveintoansible-lab/README.md

 On Windows, if you don't have git installed, the lab can be downloaded using the following url - https://github.com/spurin/diveintoansible-lab/archive/master.zip

-After unzipping the archive, you must ensure that a single diveintoansible-lab folder is copied into your home directory (not multiple folders, i.e. diveintoansible-lab/diveintoansible-lab).
+After unzipping the archive, you must ensure that a single diveintoansible-lab folder is copied into your home directory (not multiple folders, i.e. diveintoansible-lab-master/diveintoansible-lab or diveintoansible-lab/diveintoansible-lab).
 See the next section on Validation.

 ### Validation (IMPORTANT)